Josa3210/BAP/README.md

 - **[NeuralNetwork](./NeuralNetwork)**

     [EarlyStopper](./NeuralNetwork/EarlyStopper.py) class that will stop the training loop of a model once a certain criteria is met.\
     [InterfaceNN](./NeuralNetwork/InterfaceNN.py) interface class from where all other neural networks are derived.
-Contains also TrainableNN class that holds functions for optimizing, training and testing.,<>
+Contains also TrainableNN class that holds functions for optimizing, training and testing.\
     [NeuralNetworks](./NeuralNetwork/NeuralNetworks.py) class that contains the different architectures created for person identification.

 - **[Scripts](./Scripts)**